 There were many different takeaways from it.
 From a firm level, it was a wonderful bonding experience for the entire team and everybody now can say that they’ve had a case that’s gone to the Supreme Court.
 That’s something that we rarely get to claim.
 Everybody got a lot wiser.
 Personally, I have had training that I never thought I’d have the privilege of receiving.
 Part of what is done when you’re going to the Supreme Court is a process they call moots.
 Moots are basically moot court.
 You prepare your argument and you go before a body of folks that are assembled to make your life miserable, and for the next hour, two hours, three hours, they make your life as miserable as possible by asking you the most impossible, difficult questions and follow-up questions.

 I had three moots.
-First one was at my alma mater, George State University, and the next one was at the university that was defending our brief, University of Pennsylvania.
+The first one was at my alma mater, George State University, and the next one was at the university that was defending our brief, University of Pennsylvania.
 That was probably the most difficult one because they knew the brief inside and out.
 And the third one was just before the Supreme Court argument at Georgetown.
-That experience in and of itself, was life changing in terms of the quality of argument I think that I can present.
+That experience in and of itself, was life-changing in terms of the quality of argument I think that I can present.

 This country was founded on certain bedrock principles that root themselves in egalitarianism.
 That principle is alive and well in American jurisprudence as evidenced by this relatively small town law attorney being able to go up before the greatest court in the nation and have their attention.
 They all gave me just rapt attention, they were all invested in the case.
 They knew the facts forward and backward.
 And for them to come out with this decision, to me, is a great testament to that third leg of the American government judicial branch.